kidaa30/ohimanual/content/3_HAB_goals_practical.md

 #### Linking Habitat and Biodiversity

-If comprehensive species biodiversity data exist, these data can be used alone and the sub-goal of habitats can be removed so that the entire goal is species biodiversity.
-However, the inventory of marine biodiversity may not often be sufficiently complete to permit that.
+It is important to think about how habitat relate to the **Biodiversity** goal.
+The current approach tracks **Species** and **Habitats** separately because of imperfect data for **Species**.
+In other words, habitatas are an estimation of the health of the species in an area.
+Therefore if you have comprehensive species assessments in your area you wouldn’t need the **Habitat** sub-goal.
+However, the inventory of marine biodiversity may not often be sufficiently complete in your area.

 You should also think about the linkages between the habitat-based goals, such as **Carbon Storage** and **Coastal Protection**, and the pressures and resilience.
 Does the encroachment or reduction of these habitats have an effect on carbon sequestration, or does it change ecosystem composition sufficiently to impact species?
 Could habitats have an effect on **Clean Waters**, or are they impacted more by local pollution than other impacts?
 If habitats change for natural reasons, you might not need to worry about their pressures on other goals, but if they consist of introduced species, you should think about the effects on other goals.